GIFUS/coub_views/README.md

 # Coub Views cheat!
-This Python script was written in order to wind up views on the service coub.com
+This Python script was written in order to cheating views on the service coub.com

 ## How to use